openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Sending Credential Offer by Value Using `credential_offer` Parameter

-Below is a non-normative example of an Credential Offer passed by value:
+Below is a non-normative example of a Credential Offer passed by value:

 ```
   GET /credential_offer?credential_offer=%7B%22credential_issuer%22:%22https://credential-issuer.example.com